Rajsharma27/Hackathon2024/README.md

-Welcome to the Hackathon2024 project!
-This repository contains the code and resources used for the upcoming hackathon, where we aim to build an innovative solution as a web or mobile application.
-Our project tackles [describe the problem or theme if known], focusing on [key technologies or features].
+Online Insurance and Real-Time Certificate Issuance Monitoring Welcome to the Online Insurance and Certificate Monitoring project repository.
+This project was developed during Hackathon2024 and focuses on streamlining the process of applying for insurance and the issuance of important certificates like caste and other essential documents with real-time status tracking.

-Table of Contents
+Table of Contents:
 Project Overview
 Features
 Installation